whittingtonu/wusite2/_posts/2015-10-26-2016-whittington-u-dates-open.md

 Whittington U will be offering private group instruction for the Precision and Defensive Academies and is open to both individual groups and company organizations.
 Whittington U Courses are great group vacation or corporate retreats for employees.

-Contact us at 575-737-8695 for more information on reserving a private course at the Whittington U!
+Contact us at 575-737-8695 or <info@whittingtonu.org> for more information on reserving a private course at the Whittington U!

 ## About the Whittington U: